How to weatherize your home

-Steps you can take to save energy, lower heating bills, make your home more comfortable and reduce pollution.
+Steps you can take to save energy, lower cooling bills, make your home more comfortable and reduce pollution.

 A typical American family spends nearly $2,000 per year on home energy bills.
 With energy costs skyrocketing, many are reconsidering how they use energy in their homes.